 Never before has the United States Congress specifically banned a sex toy.
-But for the first time, the CREEPER Act will do exactly that.
-Because the law is said to be targeted at sex dolls “with features that resemble those of a minor,” it swept through the House of Representatives this week on a voice vote, from members disgusted at those who would import such dolls for their own use.
+But for the first time, the CREEPER Act (reintroduced for 2021) will do exactly that.
+Because the law is said to be targeted at sex dolls “with features that resemble those of a minor,” it swept through the House of Representatives in 2019 on a voice vote, from members disgusted at those who would import such dolls for their own use.
 But there are two reasons for caution before allowing our government to ban such sex toys.

 Dr Harper is just one of a growing number of scientists who believe more research is needed into whether such dolls could actually act as a harmless outlet for those who have a sexual interest in minors, which could steer them away from committing child sexual abuse (CSA).
 Prostasia Foundation was recently formed to promote an evidence-based approach to CSA prevention, and funding this sort of impartial, academic research is part of the Foundation’s mission.

 But a secondary reason to be cautious about the CREEPER Act, even apart from the possible positive effect sex dolls may have in reducing CSA, is the risk that by allowing Congress to tell people how they are allowed to masturbate in private, this will open the door to the regulation of other private and consensual sexual behaviors.
 In Australia, the official censor has banned adult movies that feature adult women with small breasts.
 Will small-breasted sex dolls be counted as having features that “resemble those of a minor” under CREEPER?

 Consider also that there are adults who engage in a type of consensual sex play called ageplay in which one party (or both) role plays as a minor.
 For most ageplayers, this kind of sex game does not correspond with any actual sexual interest in children — yet how can we criminalize the use of a sex doll in the role of a child, without opening the door to criminalizing the use of a consenting adult human being in exactly the same role?